MileHacker Logo

 The city's origins trace back to the 12th century, with its first recorded mention in 1147.
 Prince Yuri Dolgoruky is traditionally credited with founding Moscow.
 Initially a small outpost, its strategic location on river commerce routes helped it grow in importance.
 By the 14th century, Moscow became the capital of the Grand Duchy of Moscow, slowly consolidating power and expanding its territory.

-The city's rise observed the construction of the Kremlin, a fortified complex that evolved into the seat of Russian power.
+The city's rise observed the construction of the Kremlin, a fortified complex that became the seat of Russian power.
 Inside its walls, magnificent cathedrals rose, witnessing coronations and royal ceremonies.
 Ivan the Great and Ivan the Terrible shaped early Moscow, expanding its influence and laying the groundwork for the Russian Empire.
-St. Basil'the Cathedral of, built under Ivan the Terrible in the 16th century, represents a high point of unique Russian architecture.
+St. Basil'the Cathedral of, built under Ivan the Terrible in the 16th century, symbolizes a high point of one-of-a-kind Russian architecture.
 It symbolizes Moscow's growing prominence and cultural confidence.

 Imperial Grandeur